TritonDataCenter/rfd/rfd/0156/README.md

-For that reason, the "Legacy Upgrade Firmware Mode" boot option will not be supported on the new GPT/Loader based USB images and Freedos and memdisk will be removed from the joyent/sdcboot source repository.
-(This may entail retiring sdcboot entirely, and moving the delivery bits to `joyent/ipxe`.)
+For that reason, the "Legacy Upgrade Firmware Mode" boot option will not be supported on the new GPT/Loader based USB images and Freedos and memdisk will be removed from the key contents.
+The sdcboot repository will be archived, and iPXE bits directly delivered via `joyent/ipxe`.

 #### Build Tool Changes